OpenTechStrategies/cafr-parsing/README.md

 2. Activate the virtualenv
 3. Run "miner.py" (`python miner.py`)

-This process will take approximately 30 seconds per PDF and will generate the XBRL instance from the PDFs inside of the `results` directory.
+This process will take approximately 30 seconds per PDF and will generate the XBRL instances inside of the `results` directory.

 ### Viewing XBRL

 XBRL is not particularly useful to humans without software to render the content.
+Example CSV output, which were created by exporting the XBRL output to CSV with an XBRL viewer, can be found in the `analysis/examples/csv_export` folder.

-Example CSV versions, which were created by an XBRL viewer using the output of this tool, can be found in the `analysis/examples/csv_export` folder.
+To view the XBRL directly:

 1. Download and install an [XBRL viewer](http://www.arelle.org).
 2. Copy the taxonomy files (located in the taxonomy directory) into a working folder of your choosing.